|

 better method is that smaller fish might reposition the bait and allow for a hookset

-arter taking it down, but many smaller ones, under a pound even, still hit it good enough
+after taking it down, but many smaller ones, under a pound even, still hit it good enough

 many times are even smaller, so it's going to happen.

-IF they miss the frog, just let it sit motionless and many times they
+IF they miss the frog, just let it sit motionless,

-come back around and slam it again, thinking they have injured it.
-This
+again, thinking they have injured it.
+This will be easy IF you noticed they

-will be easy IF you noticed they missed it right off the bat and didn't try
+missed it right off the bat and didn't try to land them with the 'swing for

-to land them with the hookset (like we try to do), as then the
+the fences' hookset (like we try to do), as then the

-it, nowhere near
+it, and nowhere near

 nothing happens, twitch it once or twice, and if still not work it back in